Best places to have beers in Hanoi

 In addition, draft beer is also the most inexpensive beer in Vietnam which costs around just 5,000vnd-10,000vnd for a cup in the draft beer bars.
 Thus, it’s worth trying once.

-In Hanoi, the best place to grab a cup of beer is in Ta Hien beer street, coming here at night, you can experience drinking beers on a small chair and table and enjoy the night-life vibe of city.
+In Hanoi, the best place to grab a cup of beer is on Ta Hien Beer Street, coming here at night, you can experience drinking beer on a small chair and table and enjoy the nightlife vibe of the city.
 However, if you don’t like crowded places, you can come to any local beer place around the Hanoi Old Quarter which also offers the same price.

 Craft beer is produced by a microbrewery.
 This is very familiar to people in Ho Chi Minh City with some brands like Winking Seal, Pasteur Street Brewing, etc. The special thing about craft beer is that it is made with unique recipes that incorporate local ingredients (maybe fruits, coffee, etc.) into the process.
 The price of this beer is also the highest (around 90,000-130,000vnd).